Share this Post

 Reviewers love the silly, action-packed style of this final novel in the illustrated series.
 With Tom Angleberger (author of the Origami Yoda series, above) at the helm, it’s a guaranteed good time!

-GO BEYOND THE TRILOGY WITH FAMILIAR FRIENDS
+GO BEYOND THE MOVIES WITH FAMILIAR FRIENDS

 This middle grade trilogy, titled Journey to Star Wars: The Force Awakens, explores previously unknown adventures of the original characters.
 There are tiny hints about The Force Awakens sprinkled throughout, but nothing spoilery!